mcgarrah/demo_cloudfront_url_redirector/README.md

-# aws_cloudfront_url_redirector
+# Demonstration of an AWS CloudFront based URL Redirector

-A simple url redirector using AWS CloudFront, ACM and Route 53 provisioned with Terraform
+A very simple url redirector using AWS CloudFront Deployment (CFD), CloudFront Function (CFF), ACM wildcard certificate, and Route 53 records all provisioned with Terraform.